 The All-Pervasive Effects of Humility

 My point here is that without humility we won’t serve, or we will serve for the wrong reasons.
 It seems almost impossible to overstate how pervasive are the effects of humility in our lives.
-Listen to the way John Calvin describes the importance of humility.
+Listen to the way John Calvin describes the importance of humility in the words of his heroes:

 Why is that?
 Why is humility so pervasive as to be the first, second, and third precept of Christianity?
 It is the work of God under everything that makes all other good things in Christianity possible.
 For example: